MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/refresh-templates.md

 ## Office 2019 for Mac and Office 2016 for Mac: How to force a refresh for templates

-If you need to force an immediate refresh of the templates in Office for Mac, you can use the following instructions.
-However, use these instructions only if templates are not refreshed automatically by opening protected content, or by newly protecting content.
-In addition to deleting the templates, the RMS token cache in the keychain is reset and any use licenses for already opened content are deleted from the local disk.
+In these versions of Office for Mac, templates refresh when you open protected content or you protect content by using a template.
+If you need to force a refresh of the templates, you can use the following instructions.
+However, the command in the instructions deletes the templates, the RMS token cache in the key chain, and any use licenses for any previously opened protected content.
+As a result, you will need to authenticate again and you must have an Internet connection to open the previously opened protected content.

 1. Open Terminal, and enter the following command: